Many want to experience true love, but do they really know what that means?

 1. To find the right person, you need to be the right person.

-Before a relationship, build your life.
 What went wrong in your last relationship?
-What patterns and habits do you need to address?
-Understand these before you get into a new one.
+What personal patterns and habits do you need to address?

 2. Know your boundaries.

-Is an affair a deal breaker?
+What are your relationship deal-breakers?
 What else is a non-starter?
 Drug abuse?
 Excessive drinking?
 Dishonesty?
 Financial instability?
 Racial slurs?
 Emotional, verbal, or any other abuse?
-Know before you go in.
+Be clear with yourself before you go in.

-If you stay beyond any of these allowances, you’re lying to yourself.
+If you are allowing yourself to go through experiences you would rather avoid, then it’s time you start to think of your boundaries.
 You’ll be stuck again in dysfunction, bargaining to accept less than you want, and certainly, less than you deserve.

 3. True love is healthy communication.